vybu/blog/src/articles/externalize-lodash.md

 ```

 And this is a relevant module initialization part when target is default (iife).
-As we can see it accesses `isEmpty` from a global object, which will work fine if we have lodash
+As we can see it accesses `isEmpty` from a global object `_`, which will work fine if we have lodash
 loaded globally.

 ```js